software-architecture-guild/katas-2025/README.md

 The diagram illustrates an **AI-assisted grading workflow** using **vector search** and **LLMs** to enhance the grading process for short-answer responses.

-1. **Answer Preprocessing**
+1. **Answer Indexing**

+   - All short answer feedbacks (historical and recently graded) are stored in vector database indexed by embedding of the candidate's preprocessed short answer.
+   - Before vectorization, the short answer is preprocessed to improve search quality.
-   - The candidate’s submitted answer is first **preprocessed** by the **Answers Preprocessing Microservice**, which prepares the text (using LLM if needed) and converts the answer into a **vectorized format** (embedding) suitable for comparison in the vector database.
+   - The candidate’s submitted answer is preprocessed by the **Answers Preprocessing** microservice, which prepares the text (using LLM if needed) and converts the answer into a vectorized format (embedding) suitable for comparison in the vector database.
 This step ensures that answers are represented semantically, rather than just as text.
-2. **Similar Answer Retrieval**
+2. **Feedback and Grade Generation**

+   - Ungraded short answers are captured by the **Suggestions Generator** microservice.
-   - The **preprocessed answer** is then used to search for **similar answers** stored in the **Previous Answers and Feedback Vector DB**.
-The system retrieves **1-3 similar answers** from previous test submissions along with their corresponding grades and feedback.
+   - Firstly the captured answers are preprocessed via **Preprocessing** microservice.
+The preprocessed answer is then vectorized and used to search for similar answers stored in the **Previous Answers and Feedback Vector DB**.
+   - The system retrieves a few similar answers from previous test submissions along with their corresponding grades and feedback.
 This semantic search allows the system to find responses that are conceptually similar, even if wordings differ.
-3. **Feedback and Grade Generation**

-   - The **Suggestions Generator Microservice** analyzes the retrieved similar answers and their feedback to **generate grade and feedback suggestions** for the current answer.
+   - The **Suggestions Generator** Microservice analyzes the retrieved similar answers and their feedback to generate grade and feedback suggestions for the current answer.
 These suggestions are tailored based on the closest matches from the historical data.
-4. **LLM-Based Synthesis**

-   - The **preprocessed answer** is passed to an **external LLM (Large Language Model)**, which combines the **similar answers** and **feedback** into a **final synthesized answer and feedback**.
+   - The similar short answers with grades and feedback are passed to an LLM, which combines them into a final grade and synthesized feedback.
 This process leverages the model’s ability to generate a coherent and relevant response, ensuring the feedback is contextually appropriate and insightful.
-5. **Expert Grading and Review**
+3. **Expert Grading and Review**

    - The generated grade suggestion and feedback are then sent to the **Expert Grading Space** for review.
-Experts (or designated experts) can **approve or adjust** the suggestions provided by the system, improving grading accuracy and ensuring that the feedback meets the required standards.
+Experts (or designated experts) can approve or adjust the suggestions provided by the system, improving grading accuracy and ensuring that the feedback meets the required standards.
-6. **Continuous Improvement**
+4. **Continuous Improvement**

-   - The system tracks the **performance of suggestions**, feeding back into the process to improve future suggestions.
-The **AI Engineer** monitors **suggestion accuracy** and adjusts **grading criteria prompts** as necessary, ensuring the system continues to learn and refine its outputs over time.
+   - The system tracks the performance of suggestions, feeding back into the process to improve future suggestions.
+The ML Engineer monitors suggestion accuracy, ensuring the system continues to learn and refine its outputs over time.

-This workflow combines **semantic vector search** and **LLM-based synthesis** to automate and optimize grading, while maintaining expert oversight to ensure quality and accuracy.
-The result is a more **efficient, consistent, and context-aware grading process**.
+This workflow combines semantic vector search and LLM-based synthesis to automate and optimize grading, while maintaining expert oversight to ensure quality and accuracy.
+The result is a more efficient, consistent, and context-aware grading process.

 ### Informational Viewpoint